Transmigration program: Economic

 In many examples, the program failed in its objective to improve the situation of the migrants.
-The soil and climate of their new locations were generally not nearly as productive as the volcanic soil of the Java and Bali.
+The soil and climate of their new locations were generally not nearly as productive as the volcanic soil of Java and Bali.
 The settlers were often landless people lacking in farming skills, let alone skills appropriate to the new land, thus compromising their own chances of success.

 Environmental

-Transmigration has also been blamed for accelerating the deforestation of sensitive rainforest areas, as formerly sparsely-populated areas experienced considerable increases in population.
+Transmigration has also been blamed for accelerating the deforestation of sensitive rainforest areas, as formerly sparsely populated areas experienced considerable increases in population.
 Migrants were often moved to entirely new "transmigration villages", constructed in regions that had been relatively unimpacted by human activity.
 By settling on this land, natural resources were used up, and the lands became overgrazed, resulting in deforestation.

 Social and political

+Transmigration in Indonesia covers various regions throughout the country, including Sumatra, Kalimantan, Sulawesi, Maluku, Nusa Tenggara region, and Papua.
+The program was originally intended to reduce density in densely populated areas such as Java and Bali and to develop the economy in relatively sparsely populated areas, which were considered to have great potential in the agriculture, plantation, and fisheries sectors.

+However, transmigration often triggers social conflict, especially with indigenous people in the destination area.
+Indigenous people often feel marginalized and lose access to land and natural resources that are an important part of their lives.

 The program has resulted in communal clashes between ethnic groups that have come into contact through transmigration.
 For example, in 1999, the local Dayaks and Malays clashed against the transmigrant Madurese during the Sambas riots and the Dayaks and Madurese clashed again in 2001 during the Sampit conflict, resulting in thousands of deaths and thousands of Madurese being displaced.
-Transmigration is controversial in the provinces of Papua and West Papua, where the majority of the population is Christian.
-Some Papuans accuse the government of Islamisasi, or Islamization through transmigration.